mrashidatud/spm/workflow_analysis/template_workflow/README.md

 ```

 ### 5. **Configuration**
+**Important**: You must add your workflow to the configuration dictionary in `modules/workflow_config.py`.
+This is required for the system to find and load your workflow data.

-Add your workflow to the configuration in `modules/workflow_config.py`:
+Add your workflow to the `TEST_CONFIGS` dictionary in `modules/workflow_config.py`:
 ```python
 "your_workflow": {
     "SCRIPT_ORDER": "your_script_order",